 So is it worth it?

-Citrulline has been gaining popularity, and rightly so.
+A Citrulline has been gaining popularity, and with good reason.

-Studies show that it is effective at reducing fatigue during training, and improving performance, which is ideal in a pre-workout supplement.
+Studies show that it is effective in reducing fatigue during training, and in improving performance, which is ideal in a pre-workout supplement.

-In addition, it also has other interesting benefits for those looking for good results in the gym.
+In addition, it also has other interesting benefits for those looking for good results in gymnasium.

 Is it a mandatory supplement?

-But it's a very interesting supplement if you're looking for something to improve your workouts, and get better results.
+But it is a very interesting supplement if you are looking for something to improve your workouts, and achieve better results.